Business Rates and ‘Genuine and Arguable Dispute’ - No Sham

 In applications to set aside Magistrates Court liability orders made for unpaid National Non-Domestic Rates (commonly known as business rates), the applicant must satisfy the 3 conditions[1]set down in The Queen on the Application of Brighton and Hove City Council v Brighton and Hove Justices v Michael Hamdan [2004] R.A.
 277 (Hamdan’).
 The first condition is a substantive merits-based test – the applicant must show that there is, at least, a ‘genuine and arguable dispute’ as to whether he has in fact been correctly identified as the person liable for business rates in respect to the relevant hereditament property for the relevant period.

-Where an application for a set aside order is issued by a freeholder, who contends that he is not liable because the hereditament property was sublet to his tenant during the relevant period, but the respondent billing authority claims the ‘lease’ to be a sham, manufactured by the applicant freeholder to avoid paying business rates, the Court hearing the application will have to carefully analyze the evidence, in order to determine whether there is, at least, a genuine and arguable basis for finding that the parties to the 'lease' intended a true lease.
+Where an application for a set aside order is issued by a freeholder/leaseholder, who contends that he is not liable because the hereditament property was let/sublet to his tenant during the relevant period, but the respondent billing authority claims the ‘lease’ to be a sham, manufactured by the applicant freeholder to avoid paying business rates, the Court hearing the application will have to carefully analyze the evidence, in order to determine whether there is, at least, a genuine and arguable basis for finding that the parties to the 'lease' intended a true lease.
 In such a scenario, the Court will look for some cogent evidence to suggest that both parties intended a true lease, otherwise the ‘genuine and arguable dispute’ condition will not be satisfied and the set aside application will be dismissed.

 This scenario arose in the case of Anami Holdings Ltd v Sandwell MBC [2018] EWHC 1913 (Admin) (‘Anami’), a matter that reached the Divisional Court (McCombe LJ and William Davis J) on an appeal by way of case stated.
 In Anami, an applicant freeholder[2](‘AHL’) applied to set aside 3 liability orders on the basis that the relevant hereditament property has been let to another company (‘GFL’), a company within the same family of companies as AHL, during the relevant business rates periods.
 Accordingly, AHL contended that the law did not impose liability for business rates upon it, but that liability fell on GFL.
 To evidence the landlord and tenant relationship said to exist, AHL’s director had exhibited a counterpart to the alleged lease.
 The counterpart was said to evidence that a lease of 7 years had been granted by AHL to GFL, commencing at a date unspecified, but entered into on a date part way through the first liability order period.